9.3.1 Disclosure

 2. Except as otherwise authorized, no officer or employee of the Treasury Department or any component thereof shall:

-1. Publicly name any person to whom a summons has been issued, or release any information to the public concerning that person or the issuance of a summons.
+1. Publicly name any person to whom a summons has been issued or release any information to the public concerning that person or the issuance of a summons.

 2. Disclose any testimony or material summoned (including the name of the witness) to anyone other than an officer or employee of the Treasury Department who has a need for such information in connection with assigned tax administration duties or in connection with or for tax administration purposes.
 This non-disclosure position does not preclude any officer or employee of the IRS from disclosing material necessary to obtain information for investigative purposes.
-Any disclosure of tax information must be in accordance with the provisions of 26 USC §6103 as explained in this text.
+Any disclosure of tax information must be in accordance with the provisions of IRC 6103 as explained in this text.

 Mail Covers